shengjiex98/microbit-docs/setup-sdk.md

 ### Download the Nordic SDK

 Create an empty directory.
 This will be your project directory.
 Download [nRF5_SDK_17.0.2](https://www.nordicsemi.com/Software-and-tools/Software/nRF5-SDK/Download).
 Uncheck the checkmarks in the "SoftDevices" section so that the only item you have under "You have selected" is `nRF5_SDK_17.0.2_d674dde.zip`.
-Unzip and place it in a subfolder of your project directory called `nRF5_SDK_17.0.2_d674dde` (When you unzip the SDK, this folder will be created automatically)
+Unzip and place it in a subfolder of your project directory called `nRF5_SDK_17.0.2_d674dde` (When you unzip the SDK, this folder will be created automatically).

-We also need to put a `.h` header file specific to the micro:bit board in the SDK.
-In the `nRF5_SDK_17.0.2_d674dde` directory, in subfolder `components/boards`, create `custom_board.h`.
-Its contents are included in the end of this guide.

-### Download the *blessed* project
+### Download the *blessed-lab* project

-Download and place the *blessed-devel* folder in your project directory
+Download and place the *blessed-lab* folder in your project directory

 ### Check that `make` is installed

 Enter the following command in terminal and verify that `make` is installed.
 ```
 $ make --version
 ```